 LABELLING REQUIREMENTS: HAZARDS AND WARNINGS

-Labelling must be compliant with the CLP requirements outlined above.
-In addition to this, candles must be labelled in accordance with the European standards, particularly BS EN 15494: Candles.
-Product safety labels, which specifies the format and content of product warning labels for indoor candles.
-The standard requires that all information supplied with a candle is presented in a clear format on the product and should be easily and non-verbally comprehensive.
-Such warnings may be on the product or packaging itself or available as a separate leaflet if appropriate.
-Provided that the safety label aspects and CLP are both considered there is no reason why the information cannot be combined on to one label.
+Labelling must be compliant with the GB CLP requirements outlined above.
+In addition to this, candles must be labelled in accordance with the designated standards, particularly BS EN 15494, which specifies the format and content of product warning labels for indoor candles.
+The standard requires that all information supplied with a candle is presented in a clear format on the product and should be easily and non-verbally comprehensible.

 A distributor is required to keep and provide documentation necessary to trace the origin of unsafe products.
 Ordinarily producers mark their products with a product code or reference and/or its production batch to ease traceability.
 In this way distributors' records can be used to trace an unsafe product back to its source and enforcement authorities gain an opportunity to resolve the problem at source.
 Some producers base the batch number on the date of production.

-THE FORMAT AND POSITION OF THE LABELLING IN TERMS OF CLP LABELLING
+THE FORMAT AND POSITION OF THE LABELLING IN TERMS OF GB CLP LABELLING

-- the degree to which the risk is obvious
+- degree to which the risk is obvious

-- the type of consumer likely to be at particularly risk
+- type of consumer likely to be at particularly risk

 The Food Imitations (Safety) Regulations 1989 apply particularly to candles that could be mistakenly eaten by children or present a choking hazard.
 Examples would be candles with the same shape or smell as fruit, sweets, chocolates or cakes.
 These Regulations prohibit the marketing, import and manufacture of products that look like food stuffs but are not edible.
-In particular they prohibit the supply of any goods that have one or more of the following:
+In particular they prohibit the supply of any goods that have one or more of the following that children could confuse with food and put them in their mouth, or suck or swallow them, possibly causing death or injury:

 See 'Food imitations' for more information.